macs-lab/avt_camera/README.md

 *image_view_trigger*: start a camera in triggerd grabbing mode.

 ## Usage
-1. Befor installation, make sure the following packages are installed:
+1. Before installation, make sure the following packages are installed:

 [``cv_bridge``](http://wiki.ros.org/cv_bridge)

 [``image_transport``](http://wiki.ros.org/image_transport)

-[``OpenCV 3.4.1``](https://opencv.org/opencv-3-4-1.html) (other version of OpenCV is not tested, might works as well)
+[``OpenCV 3.4.1``](https://opencv.org/opencv-3-4-1.html) (other versions of OpenCV is not tested, they might work as well)

 2. Clone this package to your working directory